 Project Category For Public Agency Applicants requesting: Prop.
-47 Funds Allocated to this Category 1) Smaller Scope Up to \$1 million for the entire 38 ## -month grant period. \$20,000,000 TBD 2) Larger Scope More than \$1 million and up to \$6 million for the entire 38##-month grant period.
-[Special set-aside: The County of Los Angeles may submit a single application for up to \$20 million[\$XXX 2] for the entire 38-month grant period.]
-3 \$83,651,000 TBD Total \$103,651,000 TBD
+47 Funds Allocated to this Category 1) Smaller Scope Up to \$1 million for the entire 38-month grant period. \$20,000,000 More than \$1 million and up to \$6 million for the entire 38-month grant period.
+2) Larger Scope Total \$103,651,000

-Only one application may be submitted on behalf of the County of Los Angeles and its subsidiary departments and agencies.]4 Other cities and eligible non-county, public entities within Los Angeles County may still submit individual applications in either the Small or Large category.
+Only one application may be submitted on behalf of the County of Los Angeles and its subsidiary departments and agencies.
+Other cities and eligible non-county, public entities within Los Angeles County may still submit individual applications in either the Small or Large category.

 Public agency applicants will indicate which category they are applying under and build a budget accordingly.
-Public agency applicants are strongly encouraged to apply for only the amount of funding needed to meet their program goals within the 38##-month grant period.
-The scoring committee will score proposals based in part on the reasonableness of the proposed budget.
+Public agency applicants are strongly encouraged to apply for only the amount of funding needed to meet their program goals within the 38-month grant period.
+The ESC will score proposals based in part on the reasonableness of the proposed budget.